What is the difference between a USB host and a USB client?

 Why is WIDI Uhost the most advanced solution available?

 As explained, the major difference between WIDI Uhost and all its competitors is that it offers premium Bluetooth MIDI instead of traditional DIN-5 MIDI ports for wired MIDI.
 In addition, WIDI Uhost offers many other solutions.
 It's not called the 3-in-1 wireless MIDI interface for nothing.
-In fact, WIDI Uhost can connect to either USB hosts (1) or USB devices (2) .
+In fact, WIDI Uhost can connect to either USB hosts (1) or USB client devices (2) .

 Furthermore, it adds wireless MIDI to all major operating systems as a Bluetooth MIDI dongle (3).
 In other words, you can connect computers, controllers and synths, and any MIDI device with class-compliant USB MIDI, to communicate wirelessly with any other WIDI device (WIDI Master, WIDI Jack) or standard Bluetooth MIDI controllers (Roli, Korg, Roland, Yamaha, Akai).